NagaHarshith0027/Ethara_AI_Project/README.md

+Team Task Manager — TaskFlow

-TaskFlow is a full-stack collaborative task management web application where users can create projects, assign tasks, and track progress.
-It includes user authentication with JWT, project and member management, and task handling with priorities, due dates, and a Kanban board (To Do, In Progress, Done).
-The application also provides a dashboard with task statistics, recent and overdue tasks, and supports role-based access where admins have full control and members can update their assigned tasks.
-It is built using Java 21, Spring Boot, Spring Security, JPA, MySQL on the backend, and React with Vite, Axios, and Recharts on the frontend.
+TaskFlow is a full-stack collaborative task management application that allows users to create projects, assign tasks, and track progress.
+It includes secure user authentication, project and member management, and task tracking using a Kanban-style workflow (To Do, In Progress, Done).

+The application provides a dashboard with task insights such as status distribution, user-wise tasks, recent activities, and overdue tracking.
+It also supports role-based access, where admins can manage projects, members, and tasks, while members can view and update their assigned tasks.

+The backend is built using Java 21, Spring Boot, Spring Security, JPA, and MySQL, while the frontend is developed with React (Vite), Axios, and Recharts.